radiantlogic-v8/documentation-new/documentation/aci-migration-guide/02-opendj-sunone-migration.md

 #### Example 2

-In the following example, a local OpenDJ server is accessed, the “Specific base DN” is ou= myCompany,dc=example,dc=com, the utility retrieves the global ACI with “Global ACI CN” equal to “global”.
+In the following example, a local OpenDJ server is accessed, the “Specific base DN” is ou=myCompany,dc=example,dc=com, the utility retrieves the global ACI with “Global ACI CN” equal to “global”.
 A mapping is used where all instances of “myCompany” are replaced by “RadiantLogic”.
 It generates the files “openDJClassic.ldif” and “openDJGlobal.ldif” in the folder “C://genldif”.

 ```
 aciUtils.bat expod ldap://localhost:389 "cn=directory manager" password "ou=myCompany,dc=example,dc=com" y global myCompany-->RadiantLogic C://genldif
 ```

 #### Example 3

 In the following example, a remote OpenDJ server is accessed, the “Specific base DN” is myCompany,dc=example,dc=com, the utility retrieves the global ACI with “Global ACI CN” equal to “global”.
 Finally two mappings are specified; one replaces all instances of “myCompany” with “RadiantLogic”.
 The other mapping replaces all instances of “allow” with “deny”.
 It generates the files “openDJClassic.ldif” and “openDJGlobal.ldif” in the folder “C://genldif”.